Approximation Algorithms for Computing Maximin Share Allocations: Two Special Cases

 \begin{theorem} Let $N=\{1, 2, 3\}$ be a set of three agents with additive valuations, and let $M$ be a set of goods.
 For any constant $\varepsilon>0$, Algorithm \ref{fig:alg-n=3} produces in polynomial time an allocation $(S_1,S_2,S_3)$, such that

 \end{theorem}

 The algorithm is shown below.
 Before we prove Theorem \ref{thm:7/8}, we provide here a brief outline of how the algorithm works.

 {\bf Algorithm Outline:} First, approximate values for the $\mms_i$s are calculated as before.
-Then, if there are items with large value to some agent, in analogy to Algorithm~\ref{fig:alg-1/2}, we first allocate one of those, reducing this way the problem to the simple case of $n=2$.
-If there are no items of large value, then the first agent partitions the items as in Algorithm \ref{fig:alg-pw}.
+Then, if there are items with large value to some agent, in analogy to Algorithm~\ref{fig:alg-1/2}, we first allocate one of those reducing this way the problem to the simple case of $n=2$.
+If there are no items of large value, then the first agent partitions the items as in Algorithm \ref{fig:alg-pw_rec}.
 In the case where this partition does not satisfy all three agents, then the second agent repartitions two of the bundles of the first agent.
 Actually, she tries two different such repartitions, and we show that at least one of them works out.
-The definition of a bipartite preference graph and a corresponding matching (as in Algorithm \ref{fig:alg-pw}) is never mentioned explicitly here.
-However, the main idea (and the difference with Algorithm \ref{fig:alg-pw}) is that if there are several ways to pick a perfect matching between $X\mysetminus X^+$ and a subset of $Y\mysetminus \Gamma(X^+)$, then we try them all and choose the best one.
-Of course, since $n=3$, if there is no perfect matching in the preference graph, then $X\mysetminus X^+$ is going to be just a single vertex, and we only have to examine two possible perfect matchings between $X\mysetminus X^+$ and a subset of $Y\mysetminus \Gamma(X^+)$. \begin{proofof}{Proof of Theorem \ref{thm:7/8}} First, note that for constant $\varepsilon$ the algorithm runs in time polynomial in $|M|$.
+The definition of a bipartite preference graph and a corresponding matching (as in Algorithm \ref{fig:alg-pw_rec}) is never mentioned explicitly here.
+However, the main idea (and the difference with Algorithm \ref{fig:alg-pw_rec}) is that if there are several ways to pick a perfect matching between $X\mysetminus X^+$ and a subset of $Y\mysetminus \Gamma(X^+)$, then we try them all and choose the best one.
+Of course, since $n=3$, if there is no perfect matching in the preference graph, then $X\mysetminus X^+$ is going to be just a single vertex, and we only have to examine two possible perfect matchings between $X\mysetminus X^+$ and a subset of $Y\mysetminus \Gamma(X^+)$.

+\begin{proof}[Proof of Theorem \ref{thm:7/8}] First, note that for constant $\varepsilon$ the algorithm runs in time polynomial in $|M|$.
 Next, we prove the correctness of the algorithm.